 I have used American Wood Fibers pellets before, but they were the hardwood version.
 The “White Pine” pellet is a new thing to me.
 The AWF hardwood pellets are a good pellet themselves, along the lines of a Hamer.
 The AWF white pine pellets say on the bag “ultra-premium” for which there is no such official PFI rating (although one has been considered), but if there was such a rating (which I wish there was) I believe these pellets would indeed qualify.

 Contrary to conventional wisdom softwood pellets are among some of the best out there.
 The AWF white pine pellet is an excellent example of how good a softwood pellet can be.
-These have noticeably increased heat output over even the best hard wood pellet.
-The actual pellet is a very light tan color, and pellet length is very short, but consistent.
+These have noticeably increased heat output over even the best hardwood pellet.
+The actual pellet is a very light tan color, and the pellet length is very short but consistent.
 The bags had an average amount of fines.

-Because of the smaller pellet length these pellets will feed very well in just about all feed styles.
-Because of their small pellet length in may appear in stoves with fixed feed rates (which is most of them) that they are putting out even more BTUs than they actually are compared to other pellets.
-The reason being that one turn of the auger delivers more pellet because the shorter length.
+Because of the smaller pellet length, these pellets will feed very well in just about all feed styles.
+Because of their small pellet length, it may appear in stoves with fixed feed rates (which is most of them) that they are putting out even more BTUs than they actually are compared to other pellets.
+The reason is that one turn of the auger delivers more pellets because of the shorter length.

 Besides good heat output these pellet leave a very light ash, and not a lot of it.
 I did not observe any clinkers in my stove from these pellets.